BCDevOps/devops-platform-workshops/openshift-201/logging.md

 7. Time frame chosen for the logs shown (default is last 15 minutes)

 ### Fields
-Let's select 2 fields for viewing from the `Availalbe fields` panel on the left.
+Let's select 2 fields for viewing from the `Available fields` panel on the left.

 1. `kubernetes.container_name` - this is the name of the container running in kubernetes.
 This should be `logging-app-$USERNAME`
 2. `message` - is the message from our application